September 30, 2023

 Why “Employment Name” is Important for HR in Your Job Application Form

-Hiring manager will verify the information of “Employer Name” in your job application, especially when you apply for a higher positions.
+The hiring manager will verify the information of “Employer Name” in your job application, especially when you apply for higher positions.

-Some multinational companies pay more attention to your employment history to check how fit you’re for the position you are applying instead of your education background.
+Some multinational companies pay more attention to your employment history to check how fit you are for the position you are applying for instead of your educational background.
 Education background showcases your past while employment history showcases how much have built your skills.

 Conclusion